Center (basketball)

 Centers are valued for their ability to protect their own goal from high-percentage close attempts on defense, while scoring and rebounding with high efficiency on offense.
 In the 1950s and 1960s, George Mikan and Bill Russell were centerpieces of championship dynasties and defined early prototypical centers.
-With the addition of a three-point field goal for the 1979–80 season, however, NBA basketball gradually became more perimeter-oriented and saw the importance of the center position diminish.
+With the addition of a three-point field goal for the 1979–80 season, however, NBA basketball gradually became more perimeter-oriented and saw the importance of a traditional center diminish.
+Modern day big men include elite playmakers and passers such as Nikola Jokić and versatile scorers such as Bam Adebayo and Victor Wembanyama.

-The most recent center to win an NBA Most Valuable Player Award was Nikola Jokić, winning the award twice following the 2020-21 and 2021-22 season.

 History

 1940s–1950s: Emergence and George Mikan era

 The center is considered a necessary component for a successful team, especially in professional leagues such as the NBA.
 Great centers have been the foundation for most of the dynasties in both the NBA and NCAA.
 Until the 1940s, even dominant centers such as Moose Krause were not extraordinary tall.
 Then, the 6 ft 10 in George Mikan and the 7 ft 0 in Bob Kurland pioneered as exceptionally tall centers, shattering the widely held perception that tall players could not develop the agility and coordination to play basketball well, and ushering in the role of the dominant big man.
 While Kurland never played professional basketball after his time at Oklahoma State, Mikan turned professional in 1946 after leading DePaul to the NIT title.
 He went on to win seven National Basketball League, Basketball Association of America and NBA Championships in his ten-year career (1946–56), nine of them with the Minneapolis Lakers.
 Using his height to dominate opposing players, Mikan invented the hook shot and the shot block; as a consequence, the NCAA, and later NBA, adopted the goaltending rule, and in 1951 the NBA widened the foul lane, a decision known as the Mikan rule.